stefanrieken/lisp/README.md

 So I did add a 'list' primitive which takes the biggest load off the above:

 	(label greet (lambda (x) (list "hello" x)))
-	(greet world)
+	(greet "world")

 You can also directly use an anonymous function:

 	((lambda (x y) (list y x)) "world" "hello")

-Or even to use remainder args:
+Or even to use remainder args (using scheme style throughout):

 	((lambda (x . y) (list (car y) (car (cdr y)))) "print" "hello" "world")